OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 `"-installmanifest"`: Force installs the `.vrmanifest` and adds the application to autostart.
 If you're having issues with autostart not working try running the program once with this set.
 The program will exit early when this flag is set.

 `"-removemanifest"`: Force uninstalls the `.vrmanifest`.
 This should be done every time the application is uninstalled.
 On Windows it is automatically done by the uninstaller.
 The program will exit early when this flag is set.

+`"-bindingsinterface"`: Makes Advanced Settings show up in the SteamVR bindings interface.
+This is necessary for binding keys to actions.
+This is the same as running `bindingsinterface.bat` from the executable directory.

 In addition, the application can receive the command line arguments from the [Easylogging++ library](https://github.com/zuhd-org/easyloggingpp#application-arguments).